corsairmarks/assimilate_all_the_pops/mod/README.md

 ### Not Included in "Subtle Polish"

 This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because it contains a significant gameplay change.
 It is otherwise fully compatible.
+Also note that Subtle Polish contains both required dependencies - you do not need to subscribe to them separately.

 ### Required Mod Dependencies